 - 1 avocado, roughly chopped

 - Heat a little ghee in a frying pan until sizzling hot.
-Season salmon steak with a little sea salt and pepper, fry on high-medium heat for 1 ½ minutes on each side.
+Season salmon steak with a little sea salt and pepper, fry over medium-high heat for 1 ½ minutes on each side.
 Set aside and once cooled down, pull the flakes apart and remove any visible bones.
-Mix with the Spanish onion.
+Mix with the red onion.

 - Using your fingers fill each ring with some cooked salmon.
 Press the mix inside the ring down leaving the top half unfilled.
 Fill the top half of the ring with the avocado.
 Push the mix down well, even if some of it starts spilling over the top.
 You can just wipe the edges before serving.